superdba111/Tableau-Maestro-PythonDash/SQL/sql.md

 Please use build-sql-interview.docx based on the container I provided for you (by running docker pull maxwelllee/mysql), then do your sql query interview questions

+SQL is ve ry userful tool for Ops, please see two example for Oracle ERP I used before for daily monitoring, ebs-collection1.sql and ebs-real2.sql

 About SQL, go to my blog as the following links

 1. DW SQL consideration ---http://blog.yingyouli.com/2018/05/data-lake-dim-tables-design-issues.html